marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 | SPM-raw+sampling | 35.7 | 33.0 |
 | SPM-normalized   | 36.5 | 35.1 |

-The SentencePiece models are all better than the original Edinburgh systems (an emsemble!) on the dev set, not necessarily on the test set.
+The SentencePiece models are all better than the original Edinburgh systems (an ensemble!) on the dev set, not necessarily on the test set.
 And indeed, normalization seems to be is important.
 We see that keeping the noise untouched (SPM-raw) results in the worst of the three system, normalization (SPM-normalized) is best.
 Surprisingly, there is no gain from sampled subwords splits (SPM-raw+sampling) over deterministic splits.

 This is an interesting (and disappointing) result: I would have expected subword-sampling to help a good deal more.
 It seems we need to stick to normalization which is unfortunate for the following reasons: it is not trivial to discover the normalization problem in the first place and creating a normalization table is another added difficulty; on top of that normalization breaks reversibility.
-The reversiblity problem is a little less annoying if we only normalize the source and more-or-less keep the target (as in this case).
+The reversibility problem is a little less annoying if we only normalize the source and more-or-less keep the target (as in this case).
 For translation into Romanian we would probably need to keep the diacritics.

 That's all folks.
 More to come soon.